 The Tester-Hagan amendment provides important protections for local producers.

-Plans are in the works to provide fact sheets to help producers, as well as proposals for
+Plans are in the works to provide fact sheets to help producers, as well as proposals for how the FDA should interpret and implement the portions of the bill that have been left to the agency's rulemaking process.

 Summary: